-2023 CLE BY THE SEA TRACK PROPOSAL WORKSHEET
+2024 CLE BY THE SEA TRACK PROPOSAL WORKSHEET

-Thank you for your interest in being a part of the 2023 CLE by the Sea.
-To bring the best CLE by the Sea experience to the attendees, we require full commitment by everyone involved including dedication to adhering to the track budget and timelines/deadlines, communication with staff and peers, and submission of original, quality materials for each day of your track.
+Thank you for your interest in being a part of the 2024 CLE by the Sea.
+To bring the best CLE by the Sea experience to the attendees, we require full commitment by everyone involved, including dedication to adhering to the track budget and timelines/deadlines, communication with staff and peers, and submission of original, quality materials for each day of your track.
 If selected, this project requires continuous contact with the assigned professional development coordinator, track chair(s), and faculty to keep everyone on the right course for this labor-intensive project.

-The track chair involvement is critical to the success of this multi-day event thus we ask that you consider your workload and other commitments during the upcoming year and determine whether there may be any obstacles to creating a strong track and committing to the demands of this program before submitting this proposal.
-If interested in submitting a track proposal, please send your complete response with any supplemental information to Jennifer Sonier, Professional Development Director, at Jennifer.Sonier@staff.azbar.org no later than 5:00 p.m. on Wednesday, September 28, 2022.
+As a track chair, his/her involvement is critical to the success of this multi-day event; thus, we ask that you consider your workload and other commitments during the upcoming year and determine whether there may be any obstacles to creating a strong track and committing to the demands of this program before submitting this proposal.
+If interested in submitting a track proposal, please send your complete response with any supplemental information to Jennifer Sonier, Professional Development Director, at Jennifer.Sonier@staff.azbar.org_no later than 5:00 p.m. on Wednesday, October 11, 2023.